vivek-vishwanath/xv6/README.md

 +0x10 - 48bytes - addres -- Array of data block addresses + indirect block address
 ```

-A `perms` value of 3 should indicate the PROT_R and PROT_W bits are both set.

 Additionally, the following requirements must be followed for all file system
 operations:
 - Operations must persist across reboots